ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/87103f37-aa36-4594-a21e-5daefd2adef6)

 2. In the **Connect to instance** page, select **Session Manager**.
-Review the **Session Manager usage section** for advantages of using Session Manager.
+Review the **Session Manager usage section** for the advantages of using Session Manager.
 Choose **Connect**.
 A new session will be started in a new tab.
 After the session is started, you can run bash commands as you would through any other connection type.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/4864422a-9646-4f97-bc7b-e00dbcb66699)

 ### Create a custom AMI

-In the AWS EC2 console, you can create an Custom AMI to meet your needs.
+In the AWS EC2 console, you can create a Custom AMI to meet your needs.
 This can then be used for future EC2 instance creation.
-In this page, let's create an AMI using the web server instance that we built earlier.
+On this page, let's create an AMI using the web server instance that we built earlier.

 1. In the EC2 console, select the instance that we made earlier in this lab, and click **Actions > Image and templates > Create Image**.